nazimulhossain/react-quiz-app/README.md

-# Getting Started with Create React App
+# Quiz Application built using React useReducer Hook

+This project is under development.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).